edd3x/Hierarchical-Bayesian-ARDL/README.md

 # Hierarchical-Bayesian-ARDL
-Dates and codes for forecasting Vegetation Condition (Drought) with a Hierarchical Bayesian Model
+Data and code (scripts) for forecasting Vegetation Condition (Drought) with a Hierarchical Bayesian Model